 - Generates self-signed certificates for private PKI

 Mailevelope is based in Germany; It securely protects your sensitive data to ensure no unauthorized person, even the provider, reads any data in transit.
-You can use it to securely send messages with your current email address.
+You can use it to send messages with your current email address securely.

-Its an open-source solution and can get it started in FREE.
-However, for business, you may want to go for a paid plan if you are interested in integrating G-Suite, GDPR compliant, support, etc.
+It’s an open-source solution, and you can get it started for FREE.
+However, you may want to go for a paid plan for a business if you are interested in integrating Google Workspace, GDPR compliant, support, etc.

 That’s about it.